 After a summer of reworking its Spring proposals, on October 3, 2016 the City tabled its revised recommendations.
-You’ll find them here, along with a link to the staff report.
 The slides used by staff at the October 18 Environment Committee meeting are here.

 Earlier, the City issued a What We Heard report about the Spring consultations.
 Find it here (1 MB).

 Following the Environment Committee meeting, the Clerk’s Office made a 74-page file available containing submissions from 50 citizens, redacted for personal contact information.
 In addition we received the slide deck used by Ken Holmes at the meeting.
 As were most of the live interventions, the large majority of submissions was from rural residents.
 Some include responses from Councillors.
 Especially informative are the submissions from Klaus Beltzner (President of the Manotick Village Community Association – p6), Al Crosby (pp14-19), David Mallalieu (pp41-43), John Dickie (Chair, Eastern Ontario Landlord Association), a detailed critique from Doug Poulter (pp70-72) and this reply from Councillor El-Chantiri to a constituent (p34):

 Stormwater management maintains the safe transportation of rain and meltwater across Ottawa.
 Ottawa’s stormwater infrastructure is much greater than the ditches in front of houses.
 It includes thousands of kilometres of roadside ditches and thousands of culverts to collect and manage stormwater throughout Ottawa.
 If you travel anywhere along the roads in Ottawa, you benefit from stormwater infrastructure.
 It protects roads, properties and local waterways from flooding and erosion.
 It services a vast network of rural culverts and ditches.